Runaway Traveller

 A potential downside is that you have to be home most of the time.
 You can’t really go for a long weekend camping trip when the dog is home alone — the whole point of you being there is to keep the animals company and watch the house!

 If you have a digital nomad job (writing, editing, graphic design) housesitting and petsitting are great to combine with the remote work lifestyle to pay next to nothing for rent and continue making money.
-Check out Trusted House Sitters!
+Check out Trusted House Sitters for current house sitting opportunities around the world.

 Get a Working Holiday Visa to kick off your work and travel lifestyle

-Perfect for people who: are under 30 and want to stay somewhere for one or two years.
+Perfect for people who: are under 30 (or 35) and want to stay somewhere for one or two years.

 Typical jobs for WHV holders include construction, serving, hotel/hostel roles, and fruit picking.
-Farm work is a major thing in New Zealand and Australia because if you work on a farm for three months they’ll let you extend your visa for an extra year.
-(I tried cherry picking in Australia and absolutely hated it so I gave up the idea of staying lol.)
+Farm work is a major thing in New Zealand and Australia because three months’ farm work allows you to extend your visa for an extra year.
+(I tried cherry picking in Australia but absolutely hated it and gave up the idea of staying.)

-If you’re like me and hate farms, you can also work in a restaurant, movie theatre, retail store, grocery store, etc. etc.
+If you’re like me and hate farms, you can also work in a restaurant, movie theatre, retail store, grocery store, and others.